Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Erie Canal Museum

-If you’re interested in local history, check out the Erie Canal Museum and the Onondaga Historical Museum, both of which are free to visit.
-The Erie Canal Museum features the only surviving weighlock of the seven that once operated on the canal.
-You’ll find a replica canal boat, tavern, general store, and weighmaster’s office.
+If you’re interested in local history, the Erie Canal Museum features the only surviving weighlock of the seven that once operated on the canal.
+You’ll find replicas of a canal boat, tavern, general store, and weighmaster’s office.

 Onondaga Historical Museum